Skip to main content

 Interviewer: Okay.

-Dr. Anna Beck: But it's really a triad.
+Dr. Beck: But it's really a triad.
 It's the patient, it's the surrogate, and the physician.
 All three of those people need to be on the same page and need to be regularly updating that document so that everybody knows what everybody's wishes are.

 Interviewer: All right.
 Any final thoughts on talking to your older parents about an advanced directive?

-Dr. Anna Beck: I think you may be surprised at how unstressful that conversation can be because they generally are thinking about it and sometimes just being able to share their thoughts they'll feel better afterwards.
+Dr. Beck: I think you may be surprised at how unstressful that conversation can be because they generally are thinking about it and sometimes just being able to share their thoughts they'll feel better afterward.
 And I would encourage you after you have that conversation to kind of do a gut check and maybe ask them as well.
 Was that difficult?
 Was that hard for you to talk about?
 And I think you may be surprised at the answer.